 - Coping Strategies Enhancement

 Drug and alcohol treatment programs teach clients about coping strategies as part of the overall rehabilitation plan.
 It takes time and practice for each client to determine which coping strategies are going to be most successful.

-It’s important for recovering addicts to understand that just because one coping strategy doesn’t work for them, it doesn’t mean they aren’t doing recovery right.
+It’s important for those in recovery to understand that just because one coping strategy doesn’t work for them doesn’t mean they aren’t doing recovery right.
 It simply means they need to use an approach that’s better suited to their unique circumstances.

 Additionally, it’s possible for a strategy that was working for a time to stop being as effective.
 This means it’s important to have several coping strategies in your personal recovery toolbox.

 Recovery is not a destination.
 Instead, it’s a journey taken one day at a time.
 No one ever gets to the point where a relapse is no longer a possibility.

 In the early days of recovery, a slip or a full-on relapse is more likely to occur due to inexperience dealing with stressful or emotionally challenging situations.
 With time and as a person in recovery gains experience in resisting triggers and cravings to drink or use, relapse becomes less likely.

 Aftercare refers to an umbrella of services and treatments.
 It exists in many forms to meet the needs of people in recovery at various stages.